centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Getresource

-If you want to retrieve the Resource Rules that are linked to a specific ACL Group, use the **GETRESOURCE** action:
+If you want to retrieve the resource rules that are linked to a specific access group, use the **GETRESOURCE** action:

 ``` shell
 centreon -u admin -p 'centreon' -o ACLGROUP -a getresource -v "ACL Group test"